BVI General Information

 - Time: GMT-4

 Three hundred years ago, the 50-plus islands of the British Virgin Islands swarmed with pirates, who took refuge in the protected waters and kept guard from secluded mountain look-outs.
 Some say they left buried treasure that is still there.
 Today, the fine sailing and magnificent anchorages attract sailors from around the world, and most visitors still spend much of their time in or on the sea.

-There are relatively few dangerous reefs, with the exception of Anegada – a favorite spot for divers and fishermen – so conditions are ideal even for part-time sailors, with safe waters and a constant breeze to fill your sails.
+There are few dangerous reefs, except Anegada – a favorite spot for divers and fishermen – so conditions are ideal even for part-time sailors, with safe waters and a constant breeze to fill your sails.
 Sparkling sandy bays beneath striking cliffs are favorite stopping-off points for beach picnics.

 The BVI has only 17,000 inhabitants, and more than 30 of the islets are unoccupied.
-Most of the population of Tortola live in and around the capital, Road Town.
-The other principal islands are Virgin Gorda, Anegada, and Jost van Dyke.
-Ferries service these islands.
-Throughout the islands, beaches are splendid and the beach bars exceptional.
+Most of the population of Tortola lives in and around the capital, Road Town.
+Virgin Gorda, Anegada, and Jost van Dyke are the other principal islands, and ferries service these islands.
+The islands’ beaches are splendid, and the beach bars are exceptional.
 Gourmet cuisine can be found, including great options on Virgin Gorda, along with background music from steel pans and guitars.
-But don’t expect early-hours entertainment – except at summer festival time, when parades and parties rule Tortola.
+But don’t expect early-hours entertainment – except at the summer festival, when parades and parties rule Tortola.

 Please contact us at 1 (321) 777-1707 or complete our contact form to start planning your yacht charter vacation!
 It's never too early, or too late to inquire about your bespoke private yacht charter.

 You make the memories.
 We make the arrangements.